 Applications must be typed, in the form of a single pdf, and include scanned copies of transcripts and proof of admission.
 Please limit the application (excluding any transcripts and proof of admission) to not more than three pages.

-All applicants will be notified by May 3rd, and successful applicants are asked to attend the dinner on May 17th.
-Bursaries will be paid to the institution in which successful applicants are enrolled, or the applicant, by July 31st, 2019.
+Applicants will be notified by May 1st, 2020 and bursary winners are asked to attend the dinner with a complimentary ticket on May 17th.
+Bursaries will be paid to the institution in which successful applicants are enrolled, or the applicant, by July 31st, 2020.

 The Selection Committee reserves the right to decline awarding a bursary if there are no suitable applicants for the award.